sintakaridina/goliteflow/README.md

 - **Retry Logic**: Configurable retry mechanisms with exponential backoff
 - **Task Dependencies**: Define task execution order with dependency management
 - **HTML Monitoring**: Generate beautiful HTML reports with execution history
+- **Enhanced Reports**: Enterprise-grade report management with automatic rotation and archival
 - **CLI Tool**: Command-line interface for running and managing workflows
 - **Library Interface**: Use as a Go library in your applications
 - **Zero External Dependencies**: No database or web server required